 If you take the same driver and move him to Long Beach, the IDS premium lowers to $1,058, which is a lot lower than Liberty Mutual’s premium of $1,452 and Farmers’ $1,344 premium.

-On the other hand, if you add one traffic ticket to this guy’s record, his auto insurance cost jumps up to whopping $1,674 per year.
+On the other hand, if you add one traffic ticket to this guy’s record, his auto insurance cost jumps up to a whopping $1,674 per year.

 In the same scenario, a female driver with one traffic ticket shows an annual premium of $1,568.

 This is just one example of how insurance rates vary.
 Ameriprise insures drivers in several states.
-Because location is one of the major variables used to calculate annual auto insurance costs, you should obtain a quote directly through Ameriprise to see your exact rates.
+Because the location is one of the major variables used to calculate annual auto insurance costs, you should obtain a quote directly through Ameriprise to see your exact rates.

 People don’t often think about the financial strength of an insurance company when they look for a policy.
 However, it’s just as important to assess an insurance company’s financial health as it is to compare prices.
 You should choose a company with a strong financial outlook.